 36. Deutsches Guggenheim Museum

 Berlin has its own Guggenheim museum!
-Admission is free every Monday so be sure to time your visit here on that day!
+Admission is free every Monday so be sure to time your visit here on that day to save your travel budget for something else!

 39. Street Art